 All Members must use the Income Guidelines as outlined in Attachment D of the current Plan.
-Households must have incomes at or below 80% of the HUD area median income limit, based on the household size for the area at the time the household is accepted for enrollment by the Member.
+Households must have incomes, based on the location of the subject property, at or below 80% of the HUD area median income limit, based on the household size for the area at the time the household is accepted for enrollment by the Member.